Multi-exposure HDR capture: Surveillance cameras

-In recent years, even cheap models have been supplied with HDR capture, usually described as wide dynamic range (WDR) function, such as CarCam Tiny, Prestige DVR-390, and DVR-478.
+HDR capture can be implemented on surveillance cameras, even inexpensive models.
+This is usually termed a wide dynamic range (WDR) function Examples include CarCam Tiny, Prestige DVR-390, and DVR-478.

 History

-Mid 19th century
+Mid-19th century

 The idea of using several exposures to adequately reproduce a too-extreme range of luminance was pioneered as early as the 1850s by Gustave Le Gray to render seascapes showing both the sky and the sea.
 Such rendering was impossible at the time using standard methods, as the luminosity range was too extreme.
 Le Gray used one negative for the sky, and another one with a longer exposure for the sea, and combined the two into one picture in positive.

-Mid 20th century
+Mid-20th century

 Manual tone mapping was accomplished by dodging and burning – selectively increasing or decreasing the exposure of regions of the photograph to yield better tonality reproduction.
 This was effective because the dynamic range of the negative is significantly higher than would be available on the finished positive paper print when that is exposed via the negative in a uniform manner.
 An excellent example is the photograph Schweitzer at the Lamp by W. Eugene Smith, from his 1954 photo essay A Man of Mercy on Albert Schweitzer and his humanitarian work in French Equatorial Africa.
 The image took five days to reproduce the tonal range of the scene, which ranges from a bright lamp (relative to the scene) to a dark shadow.

 Ansel Adams elevated dodging and burning to an art form.
 Many of his famous prints were manipulated in the darkroom with these two methods.
 Adams wrote a comprehensive book on producing prints called The Print, which prominently features dodging and burning, in the context of his Zone System.

 With the advent of color photography, tone mapping in the darkroom was no longer possible due to the specific timing needed during the developing process of color film.
 Photographers looked to film manufacturers to design new film stocks with improved response, or continued to shoot in black and white to use tone mapping methods.

 Color film capable of directly recording high-dynamic-range images was developed by Charles Wyckoff and EG&G "in the course of a contract with the Department of the Air Force".
 This XR film had three emulsion layers, an upper layer having an ASA speed rating of 400, a middle layer with an intermediate rating, and a lower layer with an ASA rating of 0.004.
 The film was processed in a manner similar to color films, and each layer produced a different color.
 The dynamic range of this extended range film has been estimated as 1:108.
 It has been used to photograph nuclear explosions, for astronomical photography, for spectrographic research, and for medical imaging.
 Wyckoff's detailed pictures of nuclear explosions appeared on the cover of Life magazine in the mid-1950s.